MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 	[1] 0.00504128

-If we again print the values of the fields of our meanPemaObj, we will see the updated values:
+If we again print the values of the fields of our meanPemaObj, we see the updated values:

 	meanPemaObj